Our top tips!

-What if the support that I'm receiving isn't enough?
+What if the support I'm getting isn't enough?

-Sometimes, the help that is provided may not constitute an effective solution to your problems.
-It might be that you’re not getting on well those who are trying to help you.
+Sometimes, the help provided may not be an effective solution to your problems.
+It might be that you’re not getting on well with those who are trying to help you.
 It might be that the ‘help’ doesn’t have your best interests at heart.
-It could just be that the methods they used have not been effective.
+It could just be that the methods they used have not been effective for you.

 If you don’t feel secure or safe in telling your peer that you’re not responding well to their guidance, then seek outside guidance.
 Find help from teachers, friends, and trusted individuals who can guide you as to where to go.

 What can I do if I'm worried about somebody else?